Having high quality backlinks is one of the building blocks of any SEO strategy.

 Keeping track of your backlinks strategy can be done in several ways.
 Today we will show you some of the ways it can be done using PRT’s system.

-Last week we talked about some of the history and usage of backlinks.
+Last week we talked about some of the history and how does backlink work.
 Before we proceed, you can catch up here, if you haven’t already:

 |The History and Importance of the Mythical Backlinks|